 Boom: That quote ended up in the article, along with 17 other responses that were all pretty much what we predicted: Stretching, making a to-do list, and other yawn-worthy tips.
 Instead of fighting for one of those 17 spots (which I’m sure there was stiff competition for), we essentially created one of our own.

 You may want to follow up on your pitches.
 Don’t bother: HARO creates a unique address for each query that automatically shuts down after the writer’s deadline has passed.

 Not that following up would do you any good anyway.
 In my experience, not only will writers not let you know if they can’t use your quotes—they often don’t let you know when they do use them.
 More often than not, I discovered one of my client’s quotes had been used only when I saw the quote in Google Alerts.
 (Which is why you should set up alerts for your brand and all its key staff members.)

 Instead of following up to ask about the status of your pitch, use that time to send more of them.
 And of course thank the writer, and share the article, when you do spot your quote in a publication.

 Think like a journalist, and you’ll land press that will garner the attention of your target market, bump up your website traffic, create valuable backlinks, and increase your brand’s authority.

 Looking for personality-driven content writing and strategy for your brand?
-We’re professional content marketing writers who have worked on campaigns for Intel, GE Healthcare, Adwerx, CVS, Cleveland Clinic, Dispatch, and more.
-Reach out to schedule a free discovery call to find out if you can benefit from our content creation or content marketing strategy services.
+We’re professional content marketing writers who have worked on campaigns for Intel, GE Healthcare, Adwerx, CVS, Domtar Paper, and more.
+Reach out for a free discovery call to find out if you can benefit from our content creation or content marketing strategy services.